Gary E. Martin

 Ph.D., Speech and Hearing Sciences, University of North Carolina at Chapel HillM.A., Speech-Language Pathology, University of PittsburghB.A., Communication Sciences and Disorders, University of Pittsburgh

 Dr. Martin joined St. John’s University in 2014.
-He is Associate Professor, Assistant Chair, and Undergraduate Program Coordinator in the Department of Communication Sciences and Disorders (CSD), and a nationally certified speech-language pathologist.
-In addition, he has served as Chair of the Task Force on Diversity, Equity, Inclusion, and Accessibility in CSD since 2020.
-Before joining the faculty at St. John’s University, Dr. Martin was a Scientist (promoted from Investigator in 2013) at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill (UNC) and an Assistant Professor in the Division of Speech and Hearing Sciences at UNC (non-tenure track).
+He is a Professor and the MA Program Director in the Department of Communication Sciences and Disorders (CSD).
+He is also a nationally certified speech-language pathologist.
+Previously, Dr. Martin served as Assistant Chair and Undergraduate Program Coordinator in the CSD Department.
+Before joining the faculty at St. John’s University, he was a Scientist at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill.

-Dr. Martin’s research focuses on speech and language development of children with fragile X syndrome (FXS), autism spectrum disorder (ASD), and Down syndrome with a particular emphasis on pragmatic language, prosody, and the overlap of FXS and ASD, and a more recent focus on the underrepresentation of marginalized groups in this research.
-Dr. Martin has first-authored or co-authored 46 publications and over 130 presentations.
+Dr. Martin’s research focuses on speech and language development of children with fragile X syndrome (FXS), autism spectrum disorder (ASD), and Down syndrome, with particular emphasis on pragmatic language, prosody, sex differences, and the overlap of FXS and ASD.
+Dr. Martin has first-authored or co-authored 49 publications and over 130 presentations.

 Current/Recent Projects